What is SOC and Benefits of SOC

 1. Reduces the cost of cyber security personnel.

 Finding talented applicants and recruiting them internally for most cyber-related professions is a challenging undertaking, owing mostly to a scarcity of security professionals available for employment.
-Indeed, according to the (ISC)2 Cybersecurity Workforce Study Report, the worldwide Cyber Security talent deficit will approach 4 million empty job vacancies, and when you do find one, they aren't cheap.
+Indeed, according to the (ISC)2 Cybersecurity Workforce Study Report, the worldwide cybersecurity talent deficit will approach 4 million empty job vacancies, and when you do find one, they aren't cheap.
 By collaborating with a SOC, your company has rapid access to security knowledge without the cost burden of employing internally.

-2. Shorten dwell time and economical effect
+2. Shorten dwell time and economic effect

 Dwell time is the amount of time an attacker remains unnoticed on a network after gaining first access.
 The longer an attacker is within the network, the higher the risk of harm.
 SOCs reduce dwell time from months to minutes, lowering the financial effect when an intrusion occurs.